Hits: 103

 When she approached the village’s general store she saw small cards displayed in the front window advertising jobs, second hand items and businesses etcetera, this gave her an idea.

 “It’s six pounds a month, or two pounds a week, Gwen.”
-The woman told her, as she handed her a card and pen.
+Mrs. Roydon told her, as she handed her a card and pen.
 Gwen was well known in the village, having spent her entire life living in the area.

 “A month should do.”
 Gwen replied.

-When she opened the door a young woman stood before her, well dressed and quite beautiful.
+When she opened the door, a young woman stood before her, well dressed and quite beautiful.
 She smiled at the cat lady, who was frowning.
 “Yes girl, what do you want?”
-She asked curtly.
+She asked curtly, imaging she was after selling something.

 “Hello.
 I’m Hilda’s granddaughter, Cathy, I wrote to you about the funeral?